google/nsjail/index.md

 	Netmask of the 'vs' interface (e.g. "255.255.255.0") --macvlan_vs_gw VALUE
-	Default GW for the 'vs' interface (e.g. "192.168.0.1")
+	Default GW for the 'vs' interface (e.g. "192.168.0.1") --macvlan_vs_ma VALUE

-Deprecated options:
- --iface|-I VALUE
-	Interface which will be cloned (MACVLAN) and put inside the subprocess' namespace as 'vs'
-	DEPRECATED: Use macvlan_iface instead.
- --iface_vs_ip VALUE
-	IP of the 'vs' interface (e.g. "192.168.0.1")
-	DEPRECATED: Use macvlan_vs_ip instead.
- --iface_vs_nm VALUE
-	Netmask of the 'vs' interface (e.g. "255.255.255.0")
+	MAC-address of the 'vs' interface (e.g. "ba:ad:ba:be:45:00")
-	DEPRECATED: Use macvlan_vs_nm instead.
- --iface_vs_gw VALUE
-	Default GW for the 'vs' interface (e.g. "192.168.0.1")
-	DEPRECATED: Use macvlan_vs_gw instead.

  Examples:
  Wait on a port 31337 for connections, and run /bin/sh